revbayes/revbayes.github.io/tutorials/divrate/ebd.md

 ```

 When the analysis is complete, you will have the monitored files in your output directory.
-You can then visualize the rates through time using `R` using our package `RevGadgets` {% Tribble2022 %}.
+You can then visualize the rates through time using `R` using our package `RevGadgets` {% cite Tribble2022 %}.
 If you don't have the R-package `RevGadgets` installed, or if you have trouble with the package, then please read the separate tutorial about the package ({% page_ref intro/revgadgets %}).

 Just start `R` in the main directory for this analysis and then type the following commands: